-From This Day Forward – by Addison Albright
+From This Day Forward (Vows Series Book 2)

-Note: From This Day Forward is also included in the paperback version of ’Til Death Do Us Part, published on June 30, 2016 at JMS Books, LLC.
+Note: From This Day Forward is also included in the PRINT (trade paperback) format of ’Til Death Do Us Part, published on June 30, 2016 at JMS Books, LLC.

-Note: From This Day Forward is a direct sequel to my novel, ’Til Death Do Us Part, but will also stand alone as an individual story.
+NOTE: From This Day Forward is a direct sequel to my novel, ’Til Death Do Us Part, but will also stand alone as an individual story.
 (By that I mean that the reader will be able to follow along and understand the action in the story.
 Anything the reader needs to know is addressed in this book.
-That being said, this story will be best appreciated by readers of ’Til Death Do Us Part.)
+That being said, this story will be best appreciated by readers of ’Til Death Do Us Part and includes spoilers for that first book in the series.)

 Follow this link for more information about the Vows series.